Download a PDF of this topic's detailed informationDownload PDF

 Albertans and all Canadians must share in the benefits of our oil sands operations – whether from the energy we provide, employment, our payment of taxes and royalties, or through the business opportunities we create.
 We especially recognize the value in sourcing goods and services from local, regional and national suppliers.
 Our preference is to source locally, if all other factors in a procurement bid are equal.
 We will delegate specific work to local Aboriginal-owned businesses that have the capacity to successfully fulfill contract requirements on a sustainable basis.

-Spending in 2013 increased by about $1 billion due to the significant progress made on major capital projects.
+Spending in 2014 equalled about $8 billion, with significant progress made on major capital projects.
 This included the relocation of two mine trains and construction of a tailings management facility at our Aurora mine, and continued construction on the Mildred Lake Mine Train Replacement and the full-scale centrifuge tailings plant.

-Over the last five years, Syncrude has spent around $30 billion for goods and services purchased in Canada, of which over $25 billion was spent in Alberta alone.
-Of that amount, about $9 billion was spent with local Wood Buffalo suppliers, including Aboriginal-owned businesses.
+Over the last five years, Syncrude has spent over $25 billion for goods and services purchased in Canada, of which over $18 billion was spent in Alberta alone.
+Of that amount, almost $5 billion was spent with local Wood Buffalo suppliers, including Aboriginal-owned businesses.

 Recognizing the imperative to maximize Aboriginal procurement, a concerted effort began in 2012 to enhance outcomes.
-We are already seeing results, with a 27 per cent increase in Aboriginal spending in 2013 compared to 2012.
+We are already seeing results, with a 55 per cent increase in Aboriginal spending by 2014.
 Read more about our Aboriginal business focus here.